 This surgery may be done if the ankle joint is badly damaged.
 Your symptoms may be pain and loss of movement of the ankle.
 Some causes of damage are:

-- Arthritis caused by ankle surgery in the past
+- Arthritis caused by ankle injuries or surgery in the past

 - Bone fracture